BeneCollyridam/vue-component-library-boilerplate/docs/components.md

 **To opt-out of the `module` setting simply delete it in the `<style>` tag or replace it with `scoped` if you want scope the styles without using modules.**

+For more details on the vue-loader configuration for css modules, see the [vue-loader docs](https://vue-loader.vuejs.org/guide/css-modules.html#usage).

 #### Styling modules

 Styles are included in the `<template>` tag by using `$style.` in an element's `:class` binding.
 For example: